David Ames (actor): Early life and career

+David Albert Ames was born on 10 August 1983.
 Before getting a degree in drama, Ames was involved in plays at college.
 He appeared in the play The Temperamentals as Rudi Geinrich at Greenwich Theatre.
 So So Gay called his performance in the play "touching".
-From 2013-2022, he joined the cast of Holby City as Dominic Copeland.
+In 2013, Ames joined the cast of Holby City as Dominic Copeland, where he remained in the role until 2022.

 In 2022, Ames starred as Steven in the play Steve, which was performed at the Seven Dials Playhouse.
-Ames starred as Tim / Butterfly in Horse-Play at the Riverside Studios, London, in August-September 2022.
+Ames starred as Tim / Butterfly in Horse-Play at the Riverside Studios in London between August and September 2022.

+In 2023, Ames appeared in the Channel 5 drama The Madame Blanc Mysteries.
+He also appeared in an episode of the BBC soap opera Doctors as Marcus Bavidge.
+In June 2023, he was announced to be joining the cast of the Channel 4 soap opera Hollyoaks as the headmaster of Hollyoaks High.

 Personal life

-Ames is gay.
+Ames is openly gay.
 Prior to becoming an actor, he lived with his family in Hampshire.